 Curriculum – Teacher evaluations for the year are completed.
 All are on NCEES.
 Teachers need to acknowledge the evaluations in the system and then they will be locked for the year.
 Teacher Moore would like to serve as the mentor for beginning teacher next year.

 Capital Campaign – RFP (request for proposal) was sent to three architectural design firms with the request that they respond by the end of June.
-Al and Bryan met with a firm in Raleigh that has done work with charter schools, churches, and other non-profits.
+Al and Bryan had a Zoom meeting with a firm in Raleigh that has done work with charter schools, churches, and other non-profits.
 Capital campaign plan- Large donations are the crux and should be solicited first with one-on-one interactions through personal connections.
 Pledge matching is a good strategy.
 May be beneficial to approach local generous donors first and let them help guide what can reasonably be expected in funds raised.
 Building could be done with $700k raised and construction loan to be serviced by reserves, but raising more would be better.
-Capital campaigns work, but debt reduction campaigns do not.
+The fundraising consultant working with CEF had advised that capital campaigns work, but debt reduction campaigns do not.
 100% board support is required, and parents will be approached to engage in fundraising as well.

 New Business - none